 - Conduct or cause to be conducted underwater archaeological field and/or laboratory investigations at prehistoric and historic sites in the best interests of the State.

 - Provide opportunities for public interaction through education and outreach initiatives.

-We maintain a database of underwater archaeological sites that include shipwrecks, abandoned vessels, prehistoric or historic scatter sites, boat landings, shipyards and other features, for research and compliance purposes in coordination with the Information Management Division.
+In coordination with the Information Management Division, we maintain a database of over 500 underwater archaeological sites that include shipwrecks, abandoned vessels, prehistoric or historic scatter sites, boat landings, shipyards and other structures and sites for research and compliance purposes.
 These sites have been reported and submitted by sport divers, contracting firms, SCIAA archaeologists, and other entities and individuals.
 The database is housed in the State Archaeological Site Files maintained at SCIAA.

-A Hobby Diver License is required for persons wishing to conduct temporary, intermittent, recreational, small scale, non-commercial search and recovery of submerged property.
-To read more about this program, please visit the Hobby Diver License webpages.
+A Hobby License required for persons wishing to conduct temporary, intermittent, recreational, small scale, non-commercial search and recovery of submerged property.
+To learn more about this program and to obtain a license application please visit the Hobby License webpage.

 The MRD prides itself on its education and outreach initiatives.
 Providing the public with an opportunity to learn about and be involved in underwater archaeology in South Carolina is an important part of the MRD mission.
 The Division actively engages in outreach and education programs to increase the capacity of licensed divers and other interested citizens to provide meaningful archaeological information for research and management purposes.
-Based out of our Charleston field office, Division staff offer programs to the public on South Carolina's maritime archaeological heritage including field training courses, volunteering opportunities, public presentations and artifact workshops for divers, dive clubs and shops, schools, and interested community groups.
-For more information on our education and outreach programs, please visit our Education and Outreach webpages.
+Division staff offer programs to the public on South Carolina's maritime archaeological heritage including field training courses, volunteering opportunities, public presentations, and artifact workshops for divers, dive clubs and shops, schools, and interested community groups.
+For more information on our education and outreach programs please visit our Education and Outreach webpage.